 - The inline error message should be tied to each invalid input using

 Live regions should not be used for form validation.
 Always use focus management (e.g. moving focus to the first link in the interactive summary, or the first invalid field), and appropriate markup to connect the error message to the field.
+If there are no focusable elements in the error summary banner, you may focus on the heading in the banner.

 After a form has been submitted and failed validation, you may switch to inline validation to provide quicker feedback.

 In a flash alert at the top of the form, list the invalid inputs as anchor links.
-When the link is activated, place focus in it's corresponding input.
+When the link is activated, place focus in its corresponding input.

 When the flash alert appears, it should be focused.